squid-cache/squid-cache.github.io/Features/IPv6.rst

 == How do I enable IPv6? ==

-You will need a squid 3.1 release or a 3-HEAD development snapshot later than 16th Dec 2007 and a computer system with IPv6 capabilities.
+You will need a squid 3.1 release or a 3-HEAD development snapshot and a computer system with IPv6 capabilities.

-IPv6 is available in most Linux 2.6+ kernels, MacOSX 10+, all of the BSD variants, Windows XP/Vista, and others.
+IPv6 is available in ALL current operating systems.
+Most now provide it enabled by default.
 See your system documentation for its capability and configuration.

 '''IPv6 support''' in Squid needs to be enabled first with
 {{{